- Home

 Q. What is your practice like?

-A. I am an active duty psychologist in the United States Public Health Service (USPHS).
-My current position is director of the Clinical Health Psychology (CHP) service at a large military medical center.
-My time is primarily devoted to training and supervising pre-doctoral psychology interns in clinical health psychology, and in providing direct clinical and consultative services to patients with medical and/or psychological problems in an internal medicine clinic.
+A. I am an active-duty psychologist in the United States Public Health Service (USPHS).
+My current position is Director of the Clinical Health Psychology (CHP) Service at a large military medical center.
+My time is primarily devoted to training and supervising predoctoral psychology interns in clinical health psychology and providing direct clinical and consultative services to patients with medical and/or psychological concerns in an internal medicine clinic.

 Q. What motivated you to seek board certification in clinical health psychology?